jjallaire/openai-evals-api/README.md

 ### Custom Eval

-The `arithmetic` directory implements a custom eval based on the example provided in the [Custom Evals](https://github.com/openai/evals/blob/main/docs/custom-eval.md) documentation.
+The [`arithmetic`](https://github.com/jjallaire/openai-evals-api/tree/main/arithmetic) directory implements a custom eval based on the example provided in the [Custom Evals](https://github.com/openai/evals/blob/main/docs/custom-eval.md) documentation.
 We then run this eval using the standard `oaieval` CLI tool.

-The `arithmetic` directory contains both the eval Python class and the registry with the evaluation definition and data:
+The directory contains both the eval Python class and the registry with the evaluation definition and data:

 |                                    |                                       |
 |-----------------------------------|-------------------------------------|